robsheldon/biphrost-shell/local/new_lxc.md

 **Create the container**
 `--keyserver...` is used because the default keyserver, pool.sks-keyservers.net, seems to be having some networking issues (reported on e.g. https://discuss.linuxcontainers.org/t/3-0-unable-to-fetch-gpg-key-from-keyserver/2015/3)

 If the `--copy` parameter was used, then copy an existing container instead of creating a new one.
-Copied containers need file ownership fixed and their LXC config file updated.
+Copied containers need file ownership fixed and their LXC config file updated. `-l INFO` is critical because `lxc-copy` will routinely fail without any output or debugging info otherwise.
 ```bash
 if [ -z "$copy_from" ]; then
     sudo -u "$container" sh -c "lxc-create -t download -B btrfs -n $container -- -d debian -r bullseye -a amd64 --keyserver keyserver.ubuntu.com" && sleep 1